SECTION J: "Canada"

 7. Cut specimens may not exceed 18” in length with exception of sansevieria.

 Arboreal specimens must be between 18” and 30” in length.
-Specimens may not have any foliage below the water line.

 Wedging with an inconspicuous plug of plastic wrap is permitted if necessary.